RayCali/Reidentification-and-Tracking/README.md

 The model managed to achieve a Rank 1 accuracy of 89% on the validation set.

 Remember to have the train and val folders and the model in the "reid" folder of this git and inside the src that is inside the "src/reidentification" folder if you want to try tracking in ROS.

+## Tracking
+Tracking in ROS works by having YOLOv8 as a person detector and the reidentification network as the tracker/reidentifier.
+The first person YOLO detects will be the target.